Managing a Resume Employment Gap

 Regardless of the reason for a gap, sometimes just a brief mention can fill the void and pacify a curious employer.
 Apply the best strategy for you, your situation, and the intended audience.

 Regardless of the reason for an employment gap, tackle it with confidence.
-Be prepared to elaborate on any employment gaps in a positive and confident manner when asked.
+Own it.
+When asked, be prepared to elaborate on any employment gaps in a positive and confident manner.

 Often, employers are well aware of unique employment situations but need to hear how you managed them.
 Remind employers about what you have to offer and re-focus their attention on the skills you gained and obtained during any and all past experiences.